-This cross-section of the region – from the Hapūakohe Range, across the Hauraki Plains and the peninsula, along a line to the south of Thames and Tairua – shows the way faulting has shaped the land forms.
-Faulting has created an alternating basin and uplift.
-The basin, to the west of the Hauraki Fault, has filled with sediment, while volcanic deposits have added to the uplifted landforms of the peninsula.
+This cross-section of the region – from the Hapūakohe Range across the Hauraki Plains and the peninsula, along a line to the south of Thames and Tairua – shows how faulting has shaped the landforms.
+Faulting has created a pattern of alternating basin and uplift.
+The basin to the west of the Hauraki Fault has filled with sediment, while volcanic deposits have added to the uplifted landforms of the peninsula.

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: R. G. Barker, Geology of the Coromandel Peninsula.
 Auckland: Pagez Productions, 1992, p.
 2